 Having been born and raised in Sri Lanka, I knew nothing of the history of India.
 My parents did not clue me in either.
 I learnt all about the grisly history of the subcontinent after I landed in Dubai.

-That enmity resulted in several other incidents worth telling, which I shall relate soon.
+That enmity resulted in several other incidents worth telling, which I shall relate some day.